How to Use a Butterfly Catheter

 Butterfly catheters are a valuable tool when minimal invasiveness is needed.
 However, ongoing education is critical for healthcare workers to properly select and employ them.
 Adaptation of best practices based on emerging evidence is key to the safest possible care.
 With a continued focus on training and safety, these catheters can interface helpfully across traditional and modern modalities.

-Med Face Store supports optimized care and welcomes queries on these important medical products.
+Face Med Store supports optimized care and welcomes queries on these important medical products.
 Don’t hesitate to contact us!

 All content in this blog is for informational purposes only.
 It is not medical or legal advice.
 Please consult with lawyer or a medical professional.